techidaily/site-change-location/source/_posts/how-to-stop-google-chrome-from-tracking-your-location-on-oppo-reno-11-pro-5g-drfone-by-drfone-virtual-android.md

 The most reliable option that you can go for is using - Dr. Fone.
 It is Wondershare’s master app that changes your location on the world map, the very same will reflect on all your devices, social media accounts, and internet searches.
 It’s very hard to detect that you’ve used a spoofer.
 This is how to use it -

-**Step 1 -** You can use the [Dr.Fone Location](https://drfone.wondershare.com/virtual-location/fake-snapchat-location.html)Spoofer for both Android and iPhones.
+**Step 1 -** You can use the [Dr.Fone Location](https://drfone.wondershare.com/virtual-location/fake-snapchat-location.html) Spoofer for both Android and iPhones.
 So, starting off, you need to connect your Oppo Reno 11 Pro 5G (the phone) to your system - be it a laptop or a computer.
 You will be prompted to accept the ‘Terms and Conditions and then click on ‘Get Started’.

 ![drfone-change-location-pic-7](https://images.wondershare.com/drfone/2020/2020/drfone-change-location-pic-7.jpg)